- Home

 – Jackie, 86

 Successful relationships are all about compromise.
 But the successful single life is all about celebrating yourself.
-You’ve reached a point in your life where you don’t have to take anyone else’s feelings or tastes into consideration.
-And that’s particularly freeing when you’re travelling.
+You’ve reached a point in your life where you don’t have to consider anyone else’s feelings or tastes.
+And that’s particularly freeing when travelling.

 In contrast, you can voyage around the globe peacefully, and your only struggle will be carrying your duty-free giant Toblerone.